anitaxokojie/AURA-Legal-Framework/README.md

 ## 8. What I Learned
 *   **Good:** Stratified sampling is essential for maintaining class balance in legal datasets where "Relevant" documents are rare (often <10%).
 *   **Challenge:** API rate limits are real.
 I had to implement robust **exponential backoff** and retry logic to keep the pipeline stable during batch processing.
 *   **Reality Check (Domain Shift):** The model performed great on the training case (Enrononline) but showed a performance drop on test cases (Energy Regulation).
-This confirms that legal relevance is highly domain-specific.
-In production, this system would require **Few-Shot Tuning** per case rather than a universal Zero-Shot model.
+This confirms that legal relevance is highly domain-specific.Performance drops on out-of-domain cases
+  (Energy Regulation vs Financial Fraud) highlight the importance of domain adaptation.
+In production, this would be addressed through few-shot fine-tuning with case-specific seed documents—a standard practice in legal tech that I'd implement in the first deployment sprint)

 ## 9. Getting Started